Suspected abuse of an adult at risk

 If you have concerns about the actions of an attorney acting under a registered Enduring Power of Attorney or Lasting Power of Attorney, or a Deputy appointed by the court of Protection, you should contact the Compliance Unit of the Office of the Public Guardian (OPG) on their dedicated phone line for reporting concerns: 0115 934 2777.
 The OPG can investigate the actions of a Deputy or Attorney and can also refer concerns to other relevant agencies.
 When it makes a referral, the OPG will make sure that the relevant agency keeps it informed of the action it takes.
 The OPG can also make an application to the Court if it needs to take possible action against the attorney or deputy.

-A framework for delivering the OPG’s role in safeguarding vulnerable adults.
+A framework for delivering the OPG’s role in safeguarding adults at risk.